 - If you are making salary sacrifice contributions as part of a transition to retirement strategy, you may need to review your salary sacrifice contribution amount and your pension payment against any adjustment to the caps.

 Most before-tax contributions are made by your employer on your behalf.
 These may be paid at:

 - the minimum legislated rate, known as the Superannuation Guarantee (SG)

 - the minimum rate set by an industrial award or agreement

 - a higher rate set by your employer.

-Head to the Super stapling explained page for more information, or give the Helpline a call.
+Head to the Super stapling explained page for more information.

 If your total superannuation balance is below $500,000 (on 30 June of the previous financial year) you may be able to take advantage of the 'carry forward' rule.